loui7/bestnotes/README.md

 - Better accessability features i.e. text to speech,

 ## History:
-Originally created as as assignment for the CoderAcademy GenTech coding bootcamp through collaboration with [Abdullahi Mohamed](https://github.com/absmohamed)
+Originally created as as assignment for the CoderAcademy GenTech coding bootcamp through collaboration with [Louis Lloyd-Besson](https://github.com/loui7)